 Hear me out.
 I know the cleaning isn’t at the top of everyone’s list of fun things to do, but it is well up there on the list of most people’s things they have to do, so why not try and make it more interesting.
 What goes in to the things we use to do our dishes and clean the windows?

-Cooking.
 Why does water boil?
 Why do some liquids boil at different temperatures?
 Why does pasta only cook in boiling water?
 What happens when you freeze food?
 Why do some foods, like rice and bread, go sweet if you chew them for long enough?

-Safety.
 During Chemistry practical sessions we use fire and gas, as well as all types of chemicals to conduct experiments.
 Learning how to be safe around fire is a life skill which will come in handy and also possibly save your or someone else’s life.
 Likewise learning what happens when certain chemicals are mixed together or heated up, even common things used in household products or clothes, can help you prevent accidents in the home or workplace.

-Skills.
 In Chemistry we analyse, measure, observe and use what we see to solve problems.
 We learn to put ideas, theories into practice.
 We may have an idea how something works, but it is important to step back and be objective when testing our theory.
 These are all scientific skills that are used outside the classroom every day.

 So, a better knowledge of the world around us, what things are made of and how they interact with other stuff and gaining lots of scientific skills are some of the reasons we study Chemistry at school.
 But what careers will use the skills we learn at school.
 Let’s look at three Chemistry related careers more closely:

 It may surprise you to know that Chemistry is actually as if not more important than Biology when wanting to go into medical careers.
 Doctors and pharmacists need to know how the body works, but they also need to know how to fix it, and very often fixing it uses medication.
 And all medication is made up of various combinations of chemicals, which work with the chemicals that we have in our bodies to fix whatever problem we are having.

 These are the people who study food.
 Not in a kitchen but in a lab.
 They are responsible for the flavours of the crisps you eat, or the precise combination of ingredients in ready meals, chocolate bars and ice cream.
 They look at how nutritious, or not, food is, if it is safe to eat, and how it can be produced and stored without dangerous bacteria developing.

-Perfumist.
 It would be nice to think that perfumes are made from mixing together rose petals and lavender and other sweet smelling but natural products, but, although there may sometimes be natural essential oils from fruit, flowers and spices in perfumes there are also 50-150 other ingredients.

 Here are some more career options for those of you interested in Chemistry to think about: research and development in very many fields such as the military, food and drink, cosmetics, pharmaceuticals, packaging, fuel and biofuels; science and technical writing; governmental policy including in defence, the environment and health.

-In her spare time she enjoys history, cooking, travelling and reading.
+In her spare time, she enjoys history, cooking, travelling and reading.